jaetask/xstate-form/README.md

 - Under continuous develoment
 - API is not guaranteed
-- Rapid prototyping may cause bugs, inconsistencies
+- Rapid prototyping may cause bugs and/or inconsistencies

 ## React example